Don Lemon to return to CNN, undergo ‘formal training’

 According to The New York Times, Licht chastised Lemon during an editorial call Friday, saying his remarks were “upsetting, unacceptable and unfair” and a “huge distraction.”
 Lemon appeared at the meeting and apologized to staffers, CNN reported.

-“I sat down with Don and had a frank and meaningful conversation,” Licht wrote in the Monday night memo reported by CNN.
+“I sat down with Don and had a frank and meaningful conversation,” Licht wrote in the Monday night memo.
 “He has agreed to participate in formal training, as well as continuing to listen and learn.
 We take this situation very seriously.”

-“Don will be back with us tomorrow,” Harlow said at the top of Tuesday morning’s “CNN This Morning.”
+Harlow said at the top of Tuesday morning’s show that Lemon would be back the next day.